kaiywong/flickr/readme.md

-Ticket Master Coding challenge - K Y Wong
+Flickr search page test- K Y Wong

 The test was to integrate a flicker search, image viewer and pagination with the complication of building it, where possible, without the use of third-party libraries or frameworks.